Donation made possible through partnerships with Bank of America and the National Community Stabilization Trust (NCST).

 Aquariann Thompson’s prayers were answered when she received the keys to her very own home on October 15th.
 Now, as the owner of a mortgage-free home, Aquariann and her family can look to the future and find comfort in knowing that their past struggles have led them to a house that they can finally call “home.”

-In addition, the program provides military families with access to ongoing financial education seminars and one-on-one housing counseling from USA Cares Certified Military Housing Specialists.
+To ensure long-term success as homeowners, the HomeStrong’s Heroes program will also provide the Thompson family with access to ongoing financial education and counseling from USA Cares Certified Military Housing Specialists.

 All donations through the HomeStrong’s Heroes program are made possible by Bank of America.

-As part of Bank of America’s efforts to help revitalize communities and support the housing needs of those who have served and sacrificed for our nation, the company has pledged to make up to 1,000 homes available nationwide through property donations to military veteran-support charities and other nonprofits such as HomeStrong USA.
-Bank of America has a long history of serving our troops, serving more than 2 million military customer households and employing nearly 6,000 active service members and veterans.
+As part of Bank of America’s efforts to help revitalize communities and support the housing needs of those who have served and sacrificed for our nation, the company has donated more than 1,500 homes nationwide to military veteran-support charities and other nonprofit, community-based organizations.
+This donation is made possible through a partnership HomeStrong USA, which works with financial institutions such as Bank of America.
+To learn more about Bank of America’s support of service members and veterans, visit bankofamerica.com/militarysupport.

 Another integral organization to the HomeStrong’s Heroes program is the National Community Stabilization Trust (NCST).
-Partnering with community non-profits, NCST enables these groups to acquire foreclosed homes.
-This allows organizations like HomeStrong USA to renovate and place veterans in their own home, improving their quality of life and the local neighborhood.
+Partnering with local non-profits, NCST assists with the acquisition and reuse of foreclosed properties, allowing organizations such as HomeStrong USA to rehabilitate the properties for veterans and dramatically improve the quality of life in local neighborhoods.